 in Charlestown, (from consumption, possibly from tuberculosis), on September

-14, 1638, at the young age of 30, leaving an estate worth more than 1,600
+14, 1638, at the young age of 30.
+He left an estate worth more than £1,600

 college 'Harvard College' in his honor.
 His original burial marking disappeared during the American

 Revolution.
 Another monument was erected by Harvard graduates in 1828 in a cemetery in Charlestown (see also S.E.
 Morison, Chapter XVI, John Harvard,

 The Founding of Harvard College,

 Monument to John Harvard in Charlestown near Phipps Street

 John Harvard and His Times - 1907) (p.

 The same monument a century later in 2007 - 400th anniversary year of John Harvard's birth

 (Photos by the author)